abriqqi.com

 Jugamos a las cartas – We play cards

-Use the preposition a and a determined article to add a game after jugar.
+Use the a preposition together with a definite article to add a game after jugar.

 Try it yourself: